hpcleuven/HPC-intro/docs/README.md

 - Dedicated hardware:
   - GPUs
   - Big memory nodes
-  - AMD nodes
 - Worker framework
 - Hand-on and demo practices

-## Target
+## Target.
 This course is primarily targeted at researchers that would like/need to perform large scale computations using HPC facility - current and potential VSC-users.

 ## Duration
-Total duration: 2 hours
+Total duration: 4 hours

 ## Price
 Free of charge